June 3–4, 2026 | Sheraton Parkway Toronto North Hotel & Suites, Richmond Hill, Ontario

 # Conference overview:

-The Alliance for Healthier Communities’ Annual Conference 2026 will bring together more than 700 participants from across Ontario’s health and social sectors: primary care professionals, clinicians, community leaders, policymakers, researchers, advocates, board members, and system partners, all committed to advancing health equity and strengthening attachment in primary health care in Ontario.
+The Alliance for Healthier Communities’ Annual Conference 2026 brought together more than 780 participants from across Ontario’s health and social sectors: primary care professionals, clinicians, community leaders, policymakers, researchers, advocates, board members, and system partners, all committed to advancing health equity and strengthening attachment in primary health care in Ontario.

 Building on the Government of Ontario’s commitment to expand attachment, this year’s theme, Attachment for Everyone: Centring Health Equity in Ontario’s Primary Health Care Expansion, recognizes that meaningful progress means more than increasing numbers.
 It’s about ensuring every person, particularly those from equity-denied groups such as Black and racialized, Indigenous, 2SLGBTQ+, Francophone, and Rural, Northern, and Remote communities, has access to high-quality, barrier-free primary health care.